Scrubbing In...Needs to be Scrubbed OUT

 Perhaps nursing needs to acknowledge and celebrate its everyday leadership.

 And what of the leadership capacity of the newest cohort of nurses: the millennial generation?
 This generation of professionals has been touted as "highly educated, self-confident, technologically savvy and ambitious" (McGrath 2011).
 Having been raised in an environment of perpetual feedback and validation (for which the earlier generations are collectively responsible), millennials are entering the workforce expecting appreciation for the intellect they bring and constant appraisal and reward for work most prior generations would consider "just part of the job" (Duchscher and Cowin 2004).
+These millennial graduates expect to be appreciated for the intellect they bring and provided with constant feedback, praise and rewards (Duchscher and Cowin 2004).
 A colleague of mine who is studying the millennial generation's perceptions of leadership wrote:

 Only one of my research participants could identify any person in leadership outside their local hospital unit.
 Some barely knew who their manager was.
-When asked to identify who the leaders were on their unit they almost always named nurses who worked alongside them; some didn't even consider their charge nurse to be leaders, and most made a clear distinction between management and leadership" (A.M Offiah, RN, BScN, MN(s), personal communication, October 30, 2013).
+When asked to identify who the leaders were on their unit they almost always named nurses who worked alongside them; some didn't even consider their charge nurse to be leaders, and most made a clear distinction between management and leadership.
+(A.M.
+Offiah, personal communication, October 30, 2013)

 Is it possible that "leadership" is defined completely differently in the newest generation of nurses?
 Does "everyday leadership" resonate more with this cohort, rather than the traditionally recognized leaders of this profession?
 I encourage us to pause for a moment and consider what it would mean to this generation if we started celebrating everyday leadership.